BeachCodersAcademy/CodeWave/README.md

 #### Day 7: Control Flow - [assignment](https://github.com/BeachCodersAcademy/CodeWave/blob/master/assignments/control_flow.md)
 **Notes:** if, else if, else, truthy, falsie, logical operators, nesting, ternary operator
 * How do you create an if-else statement?
-* What is an expression and how are they are evaluated?
+* What is a predicate?

 ---

 #### Day 8: Loops, Math & Date Objects, & Functions - [assignment](https://github.com/BeachCodersAcademy/CodeWave/blob/master/assignments/loops.md)
-**Notes:** while, for, break, Math, Date
+**Notes:** while, for, break, Math, Date, hoisting, return, parameters vs arguments, default parameters
 * When do you use while loops?
 * When do you use for loops?
-**Function Notes:** hoisting, parameters vs arguments, default parameters
 * How do you declare a function, pass it arguments, and return values?
 * What are higher-order functions?
 * What does it mean when they say that functions are first-class citizens?